alpha74/PendencySystem_JavaSpringBoot/docs/problem_statement.md

 - The following is a guide for the interfaces you may have in your system.

   1. An interface to start tracking the counts for the entity. (increment count by 1)
-      void startTracking (Integer id, List hierarchicalTags);
+      `void startTracking (Integer id, List hierarchicalTags);`
       where,
-      id = Identifier of the entity
+      `id` = Identifier of the entity
-      hierarchicalTags = Tags that are properties of the entity.
+      `hierarchicalTags` = Tags that are properties of the entity.
 These tags are hierarchical in nature.
   2. An interface to stop tracking the entity that is already being tracked (reduce count by 1)
-      void stopTracking (Integer id);
+      `void stopTracking (Integer id);`
       where,
-      id = Identifier of the transaction
+      `id` = Identifier of the transaction
   3. An interface to get counts of entity being tracked, that match the tags supplied
-      Integer getCounts (List tags);
+      `Integer getCounts (List tags);  `
       where,
-      tags = a hierarchy of tags, for which counts are to be retrieved
+      `tags` = a hierarchy of tags, for which counts are to be retrieved

-      Sample
-      The following is just a sample for your understanding.
-      Please remember: You are expected to write the system which mirrors production quality code, rather than just implementing these functions
+- Please remember: You are expected to write the system which mirrors production quality code, rather than just implementing these functions .
-      The sample below shows the ability to track in-flight transactions happening across instruments, states and cities:
+- The sample below shows the ability to track in-flight transactions happening across instruments, states and cities.

 ---------